narlabharath/ct_vibe/frontend/README.md

 - `sidebar.py` manages all session/file UI and logic, and communicates with the backend via HTTP requests.
 - All session and file actions (create, rename, select, upload) are handled by Dash callbacks in `sidebar.py`.
 - The session list is refreshed automatically and after relevant actions.
+- The chat window displays responses as ordered events (text and plot) from the backend, matching the `/query` output format.

 ---